-As well as providing rescue flights and medical repatriations from abroad, we also offer patient transport on the ground.
+As well as providing medical flights and medical repatriations from abroad, we also offer patient transport on the ground.
 We can, for instance, take patients from the clinic to the airport or collect them from the airport after an air ambulance flight and drive them home.
 We deploy ambulances and rescue vehicles depending on the medical condition of each patient.
 So what's the difference between these two forms of transport?
-Here is a summary of the main differences between an ambulance and a rescue vehicle :
+Let's look at the main differences between an ambulance and a rescue vehicle :

 If the condition of a patient requires a doctor's presence and/or even more intensive care equipment, the vehicle employed is often designated as an intensive care vehicle.